 This program aims to improve quality and efficiency of care between primary care and specialty care providers in the ambulatory setting.
 The participating hospitals use tools such as eConsults and enhanced referrals, which are based in the EMR, to improve communication and coordination between PCPs and specialists.

-At the 2019 Quality and Safety in Children's Health Conference, Scott Shipman, M.D., M.P.H., director of clinical innovations at Children's Hospital at Dartmouth-Hitchcock, discussed Project CORE's goals: to improve specialty care access, improve quality and convenience for patients, enhance primary care and control the costs of care.
+Scott Shipman, M.D., M.P.H., director of clinical innovations at Children's Hospital at Dartmouth-Hitchcock, says Project CORE's goals are to improve specialty care access, improve quality and convenience for patients, enhance primary care and control the costs of care.

 Key to these goals, he says, is the eConsult—a tool that allows a PCP to ask a question of a specialty colleague without making a traditional referral.
 "While the EMR-based tools are essential, they are one component of a successful model," Shipman says.
 "There must also be a culture of collaboration and trust between PCPs and specialists that is essential for delivering effective care."